TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 TMT Metrics Worth Knowing

-Interviewers may define some terms, but you will move faster if you already know the common metrics and rough benchmarks.
+Interviewers may define some terms, but you will move faster if you know the common metrics.
+Ask for the case-specific values.

 Framework: TMT Case Analysis